Chipotle Vegan Black Bean Burgers

-Yes, there are a lot of vegan black bean burger recipes out there, but this is the best one you’ll try, and it’s completely oil and dairy-free.
-Whether baked, pan-fried, or grilled, these burgers will make the whole crowd happy.
+Yes, there are a lot of vegan black bean burger recipes out there, but this is the best one you’ll try because it is not mushy and the flavor is perfect!
+Whether baked, air-fried, pan-fried, or grilled, these easy veggie burgers will make the whole crowd happy.
+You don’t even have to serve it on a bun as shown with our chipotle black bean patties recipe.

 - Oats- The old-fashioned type or even quick-cooking variety can be used.
 These will act as a binder.